 Now this is a whole new topic by itself!
 In our thoughts above we’ve not assumed any particular coat or cover as there are so many options out there.
 In short; no, you don’t need a specially made coat or cover, but you may find that there’s a product that makes you and your baby much more comfortable for wintery carrying.
 There are even clever inserts to fit your existing coat or jacket, and various DIY solutions that might work for you too!

-If you’ve got any questions about getting the most out of slings and carriers in different weather conditions, get in touch by emailing firstname.lastname@example.org or pop along to a drop-in Open Session and we’ll be happy to help! xx
+If you’ve got any questions about getting the most out of slings and carriers in different weather conditions, get in touch by emailing firstname.lastname@example.org or pop along to a Workshop or Private Consultation and we’ll be happy to help! xx